IgorSprovieri/weekly-api/readme.md

 ### _Igor Sprovieri Pereira_

-After work 3 years with Unity Developer, I migrated to the web full stack development and actually I have fullstack knowledge.
-I also have a library, inspired in React, named Frag Components.
+After working as a Unity developer for 3 years, I migrated to the web development area and currently have Fullstack knowledge with React and Node.
+I have an app for the Apple Store and Google Play and a library for creating web pages inspired by React.